-- 46.2 The type consists of a calendar date, together with: - a) a local time of day, including midnight at the start of a day, but excluding midnight at the end of a day, to an accuracy of: - hours, minutes, and seconds (or seconds and fractions of a second to any number of decimal places); or - 2) hours and minutes (or minutes and fractions of a minute to any number of decimal places); or - 3) hours (or hours and fractions of an hour to any number of decimal places); or - b) a UTC time of day, including midnight at the start of a day, but excluding midnight at the end of a day, to any of the accuracies listed in a) above; or - c) a local time of day as specified in a) above, together with the difference between local time of day and UTC.
+- 46.2 The type consists of a calendar date, together with: - a local time of day, including midnight at the start of a day, but excluding midnight at the end of a day, to a) an accuracy of: - hours, minutes, and seconds (or seconds and fractions of a second to any number of decimal places); 1) or - hours and minutes (or minutes and fractions of a minute to any number of decimal places); or 2) - hours (or hours and fractions of an hour to any number of decimal places); or 3) - a UTC time of day, including midnight at the start of a day, but excluding midnight at the end of a day, to b) any of the accuracies listed in a) above; or with the values of the VisibleString restricted to strings of characters which are either:

-NOTE - The time difference component is positive if the local time of day is ahead of UTC.

-46.3 The type is defined, using ASN.1, as follows:
+- c) a local time of day as specified in a) above, together with the difference between local time and UTC.
+NOTE The time difference component is positive if the local time is ahead of UTC. - 46.3 The type is defined, using ASN.1, as follows: